pschiffe/docker-borg/README.md

 **ARCHIVE** - archive parameter for Borg repository.
 If empty, defaults to `$(date +%Y-%m-%d)`.
 For more info see [Borg documentation](https://borgbackup.readthedocs.io/en/stable/usage.html)

 **BACKUP_DIRS** - directories to back up

+**BORG_PARAMS** - run custom borg command inside of the container.
+If this variable is set, default commands are not executed, only the one specified in *BORG_PARAMS*.
+For example `list` or `list ::2016-05-26`.
+In the second example, repo is not specified, because borg understands the `BORG_REPO` env var and uses it by default

 ### Compression